Subaru Legacy years to avoid — most common problems

 The sixth generation is luckily the final Subaru Legacy generation here we’ve seen a lot of complaints.
 The 2015 model year stands out as one of the worst for Subaru when it comes to the Legacy model, if not the worst.
 The reason for this lies in numerous airbag recalls, the burning smell from the car, and increased oil consumption that was associated with the burning smell.

-For the 2018 model year, we finally come to the infamous STARLINK infotainment system and other electrical issues that can be sorted out easily, although they may appear expensive.
+For the 2018 model year, we finally came to the infamous STARLINK infotainment system and other electrical issues that can be sorted out easily, although they may appear expensive.

 According to the number of driver complaints, the most reliable model year is by far 2004.
 It comes with the least reported issues and a recommended engine is certainly the famous 2.5-liter turbocharged petrol engine that’s virtually indestructible.

 Also, we can recommend the model year 2007 from the fourth generation, as well as 2009 when it comes to model years that fit in the fifth generation.
-For the sixth-gen, it’s safe to go with the 2014 and 20019 as the best-rated and most reliable model years.
+For the sixth-gen, it’s safe to go with 2014 and 2019 as the best-rated and most reliable model years.

 Is the Subaru Legacy worth buying?